hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_experiment_context.rst

       - float
       - um
       - The detector pixel size in Y-direction.
+    * - detector_mask_file (optional)
+      - str
+      - n/a
+      - The path and filename for the detector mask file.
+This file is used in pyFAI integration plugins.

 The :py:data:`detector_name` is only relevant for referencing any pyFAI object but is included in the metainformation and should be set correctly.
 The Parameters for numbers of pixels and pixelsize exactly what the name suggests.

 Defining the detector manually
 """"""""""""""""""""""""""""""